 I was very excited to attend the 8th International Video Poetry Festival in Athens in December 2019.
 On the first night, I did a live spoken word performance with my video floodtide; my video future perfect was screened; and another video Game Over – Grand Final Edition was shown as part of a collection curated by Marie Craven.
 On the second day, I took part in an extended symposium / workshop on how we make video poems, and then performed some of my own poems as part of the multi-media concert that night.
 The whole Festival was an amazing and inspirational experience!

 Click here for a summary / review of the Festival.

-The Wrong is a massive international project of on-line digital art organised into a series of pavilions, embassies, routers and events running through November 2019 and potentially beyond that.
+The Wrong is a massive international project of on-line digital art organised into a series of pavilions, embassies, routers and events running from November 2019 and potentially beyond that.
 I’m delighted to have videos in two different pavilions.

 Game Over: Grand Final Edition is part of Poetry + Video curated by Marie Craven, which has its own pavilion in The Wrong.
-This collection also will be touring during 2019/2020, … Click here for more.
+This collection also will be touring during 2019/2020, including … Click here for more.